surskitty/tourmaline/README.md

 - Houndoom and Stoutland have Guard Dog as a Hidden Ability.
 - Rotom in all forms has Levitate as a Trait.
 Lightbulb Rotom's Abilities are Electromorphosis or Battery; Fan Rotom has Wind Power; Frost Rotom has Snow Warning or Thermal Exchange; Heat Rotom has Aroma Veil or Sweet Veil; Mow Rotom has Seed Sower; Wash Rotom has Screen Cleaner.
 - Leavanny has Sharpness as a Trait.
+- Clauncher and Clawitzer have Sniper as a Trait.
+- Dhelmise has Wandering Spirit as its Ability, as Steelworker is now a Trait.
 - Morelull and Shiinotic have Mycelium Might as an Ability.
-- Clauncher and Clawitzer have Sniper as a Trait.

 ## Credits
 - pret's [pokeemerald](https://github.com/pret/pokeemerald)